HiiVivek/reactjs/README.md

-initial new commit testing DEV
+initial new commit testing DEV_2.0